TroelsMortensen/CodeLabs/Tutorials/BlazorTodoTutorialPart1/020 dotnet watch.md

 **If you are fine with this, you can just skip this step.**

 However, there is another approach, which might increase your workflow speed.
 It's the watch command, which will automatically update a running blazor app, whenever changes are made.
 This just means that in most cases, you don't have to restart your app to see changes.
 Whenever you save a file, the running blazor app will update.
-In theory, at least.
+In theory, at least, sometimes you will be asked to restart the app.

-There are two ways to enable this:

-### Approach 1
+### Watch
+I recommend just using the first approach.
+However, for the SEP project, maybe approach 2 below is better.

 At the bottom in Rider, there is a tab called Terminal:

 ![img.png](Resources/TerminalTab.png)